Mirror Symmetry for Quiver Algebroid Stacks: Introduction

 In the beautiful work of Auroux-Katzarkov-Orlov \cite{AKO06,AKO08}, the Fukaya-Seidel category of the Landau-Ginzburg mirror $W = z+w+\frac{1}{zw}$ on $(\C^\times)^2$ and its non-exact deformations were computed, which was shown to be mirror to $\bP^2$ and its noncommutative deformations.
-These lead to Sklyanin algebras \cite{AS87,ATV}, which also arise in the Landau-Ginzburg mirrors of elliptic $\bP^1$-orbifolds \cite{CHL-nc}.
-In this paper, we construct algebroid stacks charts-by-charts by gluing up local deformation spaces of immersed Lagrangians.
+These lead to Sklyanin algebras \cite{AS87,ATV}, which also appear in the Landau-Ginzburg mirrors of elliptic $\bP^1$-orbifolds \cite{CHL-nc}.
+In this paper, we construct algebroid stacks charts-by-charts by gluing local nc deformation spaces of immersed Lagrangians.
 The main example of mirrors constructed in Section \ref{chapter:KP2} is a manifold version of noncommutative local projective planes, compared with the algebra counterparts constructed in \cite{AKO08,CHL-nc}.
 Moreover, we construct a universal bundle via mirror symmetry that transforms sheaves over the algebroid stack to modules of the corresponding global algebra.

-The gluing construction in this paper is a further development of the technique in the joint work \cite{CHL3} of the first author with Cheol-Hyun Cho and Hansol Hong. \cite{CHL3} concerned about commutative deformation spaces of Lagrangian immersions, and dealt with the case that any three distinct charts have empty common intersections (which was enough for the construction of mirrors of pair-of-pants decompositions for curves over the Novikov ring).
-In this paper, by using the language of quiver algebroid stacks, we allow local charts given by noncommutative quiver algebras and also permit non-empty intersection of any number of charts.
+The gluing construction in this paper is a further development of the technique in the joint work \cite{CHL3} of the first author with Cheol-Hyun Cho and Hansol Hong, which is new to existing methods known to the authors. \cite{CHL3} concerned about commutative deformation spaces of Lagrangian immersions, and dealt with the case that any three distinct charts have empty common intersections (which was enough for the construction of mirrors of pair-of-pants decompositions for curves over the Novikov ring).
+In this paper, using the language of quiver algebroid stacks, we allow local charts given by nc quiver algebras and also permit non-empty intersection of any number of charts.
 We have also extended Floer theory over quiver stacks that allow gerbe terms.

+In \cite{HLT24}, the authors used the technique of quiver stacks developed in this paper to construct the crepant resolutions of $A_n$ and $D_4$ singularities as the Maurer-Cartan deformation spaces of plumbings in affine type $A_n$ and $D_4$ respectively.

+Recently, Kawamata has developed a series of important works in noncommutative deformations \cite{Kaw1,Kaw2,Kaw3}.
+In these papers, he introduced the notion of noncommutative (NC) schemes by gluing NC deformations of algebras, which is quite similar to the perspective of this paper, in which we glue noncommutative deformation spaces of Lagrangian immersions into a quiver stack.
+He proved that whenever a commutative crepant resolution and a tilting bundle exist, the derived equivalence between the commutative and noncommutative crepant resolutions is preserved under formal NC deformations.
+In this paper, we use non-exact deformations of Lagrangian Floer theory to construct noncommutative deformations of both the crepant resolution $K_{\bP^2}$ and the noncommutative crepant resolution of $\C^3/\Z_3$.

 Below is the plan of this paper.
 In Section 2, we define a version of algebroid stacks and twisted complexes that well adapts to quiver algebras.
 The main ingredient is concerning the representation of a quiver algebra over another quiver algebra, in place of usual algebra homomorphisms, and isomorphisms between them.